How to create VIVIDUS automated tests with the help of AI

 Refactor these test scenarios to follow BDD approach and extract common steps into composite steps.

-Refactor these test scenarios to follow DDD approach and add examples tables to add variety of test data.
+Refactor these test scenarios to follow a data-driven approach and add an Examples table to provide a variety of test data.

 Q: What to do when AI starts hallucinating after previously working well?